Public hospital

-A public hospital, or government hospital, is a hospital which is government owned and is fully funded by the government and operates solely off the money that is collected from taxpayers to fund healthcare initiatives.
-In some countries, this type of hospital provides medical care free of charge to patients, covering expenses and wages by government reimbursement.
+A public hospital, or government hospital, is a hospital which is government owned and is predominantly funded by the government and operates predominantly off the money that is collected from taxpayers to fund healthcare initiatives.
+In almost all the developed countries but the United States of America, and in most of the developing countries, this type of hospital provides medical care almost free of charge to patients, covering expenses and wages by government reimbursement.

 The level of government owning the hospital may be local, municipal, state, regional, or national, and eligibility for service, not just for emergencies, may be available to non-citizen residents.

 Americas

 Brazil

 The Brazilian health system is a mix composed of public hospitals, non-profit philanthropic hospitals, and private hospitals.
 The majority of the low- and medium-income population uses services provided by public hospitals run by either the state or the municipality.
 Since the inception of 1988 Federal Constitution, health care is a universal right for everyone living in Brazil: citizens, permanent residents, and foreigners.
 To provide this service, the Brazilian government created a national public health insurance system called SUS (Sistema Unico de Saúde, Unified Health System) in which all publicly funded hospitals (public and philanthropic entities) receive payments based on the number of patients and procedures performed.
 The construction and operation of hospitals and health clinics are also a responsibility of the government.

 The system provides universal coverage to all patients, including emergency care, preventive medicine, diagnostic procedures, surgeries (except cosmetic procedures) and medicine necessary to treat their condition.
 However, given budget constraints, these services are often unavailable in the majority of the country with the exception of major metropolitan regions, and even in those cities access to complex procedures may be delayed because of long lines.
 Despite this scenario, some patients were able to successfully sue the government for full SUS coverage for procedures performed in non-public facilities.

 Recently, new legislation has been enacted forbidding private hospitals to refuse treatment to patients with insufficient funds in case of life-threatening emergencies.
 The law also determines that the healthcare costs in this situation are to be paid by the SUS.

 According to the World Health Organization, in 2014, total expenditure on health reached 8.3% of GDP, i.e. $1,318 per capita.